hansevant/laptop-gaming/README.md

 CRUD with expressjs

-install the dependencies like the package.json file then run the server
+install the dependencies like the package.json file (except the morgan :v) then run the server